crankycyclops/trogdor-pp/README.md

 Other configurations are, of course, possible.
 You could host single player games online via trogdord, or support multi-player games locally through a custom executable with multiple input devices.
 You can link any application to core for any purpose; what you choose to do with it is limited only by your imagination :)

+## Experimental Inform 7 Support

+As a programming exercise, I've been working on support for [Inform 7](http://inform7.com/).
+It's a tricky endeavor, not only because Inform 7 is closed source (at the moment, although that's supposed to change [someday](https://news.ycombinator.com/item?id=20421189)), but because Inform 7 and Trogdor-pp don't share all the same goals (Inform 7 compiles down to [Z-Code](https://en.wikipedia.org/wiki/Z-machine) and is only for single player games, while Trogdor-pp uses higher level primitives and supports more than one player) and because Inform 7 supports features that don't yet exist or have been implemented differently in Trogdor-pp.

+The subset of the language that I currently parse is too limited to be useful, so trogdord doesn't support it.
+However, if you want to play with the parser and see what it can do, the standalone client is equipped to load single-file Inform 7 games.

 ## Copyright and License

 Trogdor++ is licensed under the [GPL 3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) and is Copyright © 2013 - Present by James Colannino.